Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-The integral in Eq.~\eqref{gwcs1} is subjected to two Heaviside functions $\Theta(t_i-t_{\rm fric})\Theta(t_i-l_{c}/\alpha)$ which set cut-offs on the GW spectrum at very high frequencies $f_*$ above which it falls as $f^{-1}$.
-The quantity $t_{\rm fric}$ represents the time until which the motion of the string network is damped by friction~\cite{Vilenkin:1991zk}, and $l_c$ is a critical length above which GW emission is dominant over particle production as shown by high-resolution numerical simulations~\cite{Matsunami:2019fss,Auclair:2019jip}.
-The critical length is $l_c\simeq\delta_w (\Gamma G \mu)^{-\gamma}$ where $\delta_w=(\sqrt{\lambda}v_\Phi)^{-1}$ is the width of the string and $\gamma=2$ ($\gamma=1$) for loops containing cusps (kinks).
-Note that we deal with small values of $\lambda$ leading to ``fat'' strings, which are not conventional while studying GWs signatures from cosmic strings in BSM models~\cite{Dror:2019syi}.
-In particular, in this case, the particle production cut-off in the GW spectrum is much stronger than the one usually considered for ``thin strings'' ($\lambda\simeq 1$).
-Thus, our scenario is also the first concrete BSM model that discusses the results of~\cite{Matsunami:2019fss,Auclair:2019jip} for small $\lambda$.
+The integral in Eq.~\eqref{gwcs1} is subjected to two Heaviside functions $\Theta(t_i-t_{\rm fric})\Theta(t_i-l_{c}/\alpha)$, each setting a cut-off at a very high frequency $f_*$, beyond which the GW spectrum falls as $f^{-1}$.
+A similar cut-off owing to inflation-diluted strings~\cite{Guedes:2018afo} is not so relevant to our context because we consider thermal leptogenesis.
+The quantity $t_{\rm fric}$ represents the time until which the motion of the string network is damped by friction~\cite{Vilenkin:1991zk}, and $l_c$ is a critical length above which GW emission is dominant over particle production as shown by high-resolution numerical simulations~\cite{Matsunami:2019fss,Auclair:2019jip} (see also Ref.~\cite{Baeza-Ballesteros:2024otj}).
+The critical length is $l_c\simeq\delta_w (\Gamma G \mu)^{-\gamma}$, where $\delta_w=(\sqrt{\lambda}v_\Phi)^{-1}$ is the width of the string, and $\gamma=2$ ($\gamma=1$) for loops containing cusps (kinks).
+We shall neglect the cut-offs due to the kinks and friction as they are weaker than those from cusps.
+Here we deal with small values of $\lambda$ leading to ``thick'' strings, which are not conventional while studying GWs signatures from cosmic strings in BSM models~\cite{Dror:2019syi}.
+In this case, the particle production cut-off in the GW spectrum is expected to be much stronger than the one usually considered for ``thin'' strings ($\lambda\simeq 1$).
+Thus, our scenario is also the first concrete BSM model that discusses the results of Ref.s~\cite{Matsunami:2019fss,Auclair:2019jip} for small $\lambda$.
+Note however that, we generalized the simulation results obtained for large couplings ($\lambda,g^\prime$) by replacing $\delta_w=(\sqrt{\lambda}v_\Phi)^{-1}$ in $l_c$.
+But in principle, Eq.(11) of Ref.~\cite{Matsunami:2019fss} would exhibit coupling dependence which is not trivial to deduce without numerical simulation.
+Therefore, the particle production cut-off discussed above should be considered conservative.
+Note however that the strings predicted in this model effectively evolve as thin strings because the condition $\delta_w \ll \mathcal{H}^{-1}$ is always satisfied (see Supplemental Material \ref{SM:strings}).
+In the following, we present the results for the dominant $k=1$ mode which captures the qualitative features of our analysis.